peteratseneca/dps907fall2016/Week_07/README.md

 Features:
 * Simple non-enhanced web service project with security
 * An "AuthInfo" controller that will return access token data (if you are authenticated)

+**CustomAuthorizeAttribute.cs**

+This is a custom filter, to authorize a custom claim.

+Add this to any project, in the Controllers folder, and edit its namespace.
+Then you can use it any controller.